Gardening for Butterflies

 There are so many perennials that attract butterflies, it’s impossible to even list half of them.
 Each colour perennial table at Canadale is bursting with plants that will do the job!
 A few favourites include Milkweed and Butterfly Weed, Coneflower, Black Eyed Susan, Joe Pye Weed, Hollyhock, Iceplant, Shasta Daisy, Phlox, Salvia, Goats Beard, Bee Balm, Daylilies, Delphinium, Dianthus, Lavender, Liatris, Scabiosa, Stonecrop, Lupines and Yarrow.

 Annuals may only last one growing season, but the colour they provide is worth it!
 Especially if they also attract butterflies.
 A few annuals that attract butterflies are Marigolds, Zinnia, Aster, Cosmos, Snapdragons, Sunflowers, Pentas, Lantana, Alyssum and Verbena.

 You might not expect that herbs and vegetables could also act as butterfly magnets.
 But there are some that do a very good job of attracting butterflies.
 These include Dill, Sage, Thyme, Peas, Legumes, Calendula, Fennel, Nasturtium, Oregano and Borage.

 Other Garden Accents

 Consider adding a flat rock to your butterfly garden as well!
 Butterflies need a warm body temperature to fly and can often be found sunning themselves.
 Providing a flat rock as a warm sunning area will encourage butterflies to spend more time in your garden.
-As will including a saucer or birdbath filled with fresh water.
+As well, a saucer or birdbath filled with fresh water.